Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 Mutants can be created in either a session or a global context by means of attaching the prefix "Local\" or "Global\" respectively.

-The following code snippet will create a Global mutex which can then be observed using Process Explorer:
+The following code snippet will create a Global mutex which can then be observed using ProcessExplorer:
 ```C
 void main()
 {